Mary Baggett, PhD

 Publications

-Dr. Baggettt has co-authored three books—At the Bend of the River Grand, The Morals of the Story, and Telling Tales —and a handful of articles on a variety of topics including educational practice, utopian literature, popular culture, and American literary figures such as Nella Larsen, Marilynne Robinson, and Philip K. Dick.
+Dr. Baggettt has co-authored four books—At the Bend of the River Grand, The Morals of the Story, Telling Tales, and Ted Lasso and Philosophy —and a handful of articles on a variety of topics including educational practice, utopian literature, popular culture, and American literary figures such as Nella Larsen, Marilynne Robinson, and Philip K. Dick.
 Dr. Baggett’s Morals of the Story was recognized for an Award of Merit in 2019’s Christianity Today’s Book Awards in the Apologetics/Evangelism category.

 Additional Information